 Designed to save your organization valuable time, managed detection and response experts are ready to find and triage modern-day malware, including ransomware, spyware, and computer viruses.
 Most notably, MDR fills your organization’s cybersecurity skill gap by delivering the bandwidth necessary to achieve better security posture.
 In turn, it fosters your existing internal security staff’s strategic initiatives by taking the complex problems off their hands.

 Security information and event management (SIEM), share many similarities to MDR.
 SIEM collects data from your network’s events using multiple security tools, including firewall management, endpoint security, and network monitoring.
 SIEM relies heavily on aggregate data and the analysis of log event information to detect threat anomalies.
 Because of its reliance on data, SIEM generates complex results that make it difficult for users to understand.
-Conversely, MDR incorporates human expertise that presents an intuitive solution with results that are easy to read.
+Conversely, MDR monitoring incorporates human expertise that presents an intuitive solution with results that are easy to read.
+Want to learn about MDR and SIEM?
+Visit our business blog post: Threat Monitoring for SMBs: SIEM vs SOAR vs MDR

 There are three key areas businesses should address when choosing an MDR service provider.
 Companies should think about these areas in relation to their scope of operations, budget, and security maturity.